noir-lang/noir/docs/docs/how_to/debugger/debugging_with_the_repl.md

 ---
-title: Debugging Noir circuits with the REPL Debugger
+title: Using the REPL Debugger
 description:
   Step by step guide on how to debug your Noir circuits with the REPL Debugger.
 keywords: